web3/web3.js/docs/docs/guides/web3_migration_guide/web3_eth_migration_guide.md

 ### web3.eth.getChainId

-Returns a `BigInt` instead of a number string
+Returns a `BigInt` instead of a number string.

 ```typescript
 // in 1.x